Lesson Sample

 8 – 210 2-VOICE DICTATION 11A – 10 Minutes

 B – Let’s check out your notes.
-No need to stop the dictation if you come across an error, just let it go and circle in red as many as you can.
-When you’re done, toss your notes into the trash can.
+No need to stop the dictation if you come across an error.
+Just let it go and make a mental note of your errors.
+When you’re done, get rid of your notes.

 9 – 200 2-VOICE DICTATION 11B – 15 Minutes